SebLague/Solar-System/README.md

 # Solar System

-Second installment of my little solar system experiment.
+Development branch of my little solar system experiment.
 Inspired by Outer Wilds.

-Note: you'll need to have Blender installed to view some of the models.
+Note: you may need to have Blender installed to view some of the models.

 [Watch episode 01](https://www.youtube.com/watch?v=7axImc1sxa0)